open-design-kit/opendesignkit/wiki/experience-attributes.md

 ---
 **Learn More:**

-The ODK method is based on the [Brand Experience Workshop](http://www.cooper.com/journal/2015/3/the-experience-workshop-a-cooper-primer) developed by Cooper
+* The Open Design Kit method is based on the [Brand Experience Workshop](http://www.cooper.com/journal/2015/3/the-experience-workshop-a-cooper-primer) developed by Cooper